kubeflow/website/content/docs/other-guides/_index.md

 +++
-title = "Other Guides"
-description = "Various instructions on how to use Kubeflow" weight = 90
+title = "Further Setup and Troubleshooting" description = "Various guides to setting up and troubleshooting your Kubeflow deployment" weight = 90
 +++